 Known for it's durability, industrial strength, and low maintenance characteristics, we often see Architects and Designers gravitate toward Brick for commercial projects, but don't let Brick's industrial aesthetic keep you from overlooking it as an option for your home–because like those of us who can't help but pet a cute dog walking by, Brick has a softer side.

 Depending on the style you are going for, Brick can work just about anywhere.
 We recommend this sturdy material for everything from kitchen backsplashes, and accent walls to shower surrounds and even flooring!
 Still nervous?
 Here are 3 sure-fire ways to incorporate Brick into your homely abode.

 Keep it light

-We often associate lighter hues with words such as soft, natural, and welcoming, and the same can be said for our Brick colors Snow, Cotton, Silk and Glacier.
+We often associate lighter hues with words such as soft, natural, and welcoming, and the same can be said for our Brick colors Lewis Range, White Mountains, Big Horn and Klamath.
 These light hues add a sense of softness to the naturally industrial quality of Brick.
-The installation below creates a soft and welcoming blend with our Brick hues, Cotton and Snow to add dimension and warmth to this traditional setting.
+The installation below creates a soft and welcoming blend with our Brick hues, White Mountains and Lewis Range to add dimension and warmth to this traditional setting.

 Try a fresh take on a classic style

-Our Brick shown in Snow; Image: Pottery Barn
+Our Brick shown in Lewis Range; Image: Pottery Barn